linusjf/Conventions/CONVENTIONS_BASH.md

 - Use meaningful names for variables, functions, etc. Names should reveal intent.

+- All global variables in Bash scripts should be written in ALL_CAPS, while local variables should use lowercase or snake_case.

 - Functions should be small and do one thing well.
 They should not exceed a few lines.

 - Function names should describe the action being performed.